Epithelioid sarcoma: Genetics

-The most common genetic mutation (found in 80-90% of epithelioid sarcomas) is the inactivation of the SMARCB1 gene, or the loss of INI-1 function, which is thought to be a major contributor to disease progression.
-Epithelioid sarcoma typically contains chromosome 22q11.2 mutations or deletions and 8q gains, particularly i(8) (>q10).
-Aberrations of 18q and 8q, as well as recurrent gains at 11q13, have also been observed.
+The most common genetic mutation (found in 80-90% of epithelioid sarcomas) is the inactivation of the SMARCB1 gene, or the loss of protein INI1 function,.
+Epithelioid sarcoma typically contains chromosome 22q11.2 mutations or deletions and 8q gains.
+Aberrations of 18q as well as recurrent gains at 11q13, have also been observed.

-The SMARCB1 gene (also termed BAF47, INI1, or hSNF5) is located on chromosome 22q11.2 and codes for a member of the SWI/SNF chromatin remodeling complex.
+The SMARCB1 gene (whose protein product is termed BAF47, INI1, or hSNF5) is located on chromosome 22q11.2.
+It codes for a member of the SWI/SNF chromatin remodeling complex.
 Loss of SMARCB1 function is the most common genetic mutation observed in epithelioid sarcoma, and this dysfunction is likely a major driver of disease progression.
-SMARCB1 is a core protein subunit of the 15 subunit SWI/SNF (or BAF) complex involved in regulating the nucleosome architecture of our genome and has been shown to be a potent tumor suppressor gene, meaning that its primary role is to control cell division and to even halt division under appropriate circumstances (i.e. signals to over-replicate).
-As this tumor suppressor is commonly inactivated in epithelioid sarcoma, cell division can fail to appropriately halt, resulting in unregulated cellular growth and the formation of cancer tumors.
-Several research teams are currently developing techniques to reverse this loss of genetic function characteristic of epithelioid sarcoma.
+SMARCB1 is a core protein subunit of the 15 subunit SWI/SNF (or BAF) complex involved in regulating the packaging of DNA in the cell nucleus.
+It has been shown to be a potent tumor suppressor gene, meaning that its primary role is to control cell division.
+Since this tumor suppressor is commonly inactivated in epithelioid sarcoma, cell division can fail to appropriately stop, resulting in uncontrolled cancer growth.
+Research teams are trying to develop ways to reverse this loss of genetic function characteristic of epithelioid sarcoma.

 Molecular biology

+A number of important proteins appear to be active in epithelioid sarcoma.
+Some of these are described below.